albar965/littlenavmap-manual/en/GLOSSARY1.md

 This term refers to a waypoint, radio navaid or an calculated point on a procedure.

 ### Flight Plan Position
-A user-defined waypoint which is part of the flight plan.
+An user-defined waypoint which is part of the flight plan.

 ### FLP
 Flight plan format used by the X-Plane FMS, Aerosoft Airbus and other add-on aircraft.